Regions of Peru: 1989 regions

+Later history

-The 1990 presidential elections were marked by the discredit of political parties as evidenced in the election of Alberto Fujimori, an independent candidate.
+The 1990 presidential elections were marked by the discrediting of political parties as evidenced in the election of Alberto Fujimori, an independent candidate.
 Fujimori withheld financial transfers to regional governments and then, on December 29, 1992, replaced them with government-designated Transitory Councils of Regional Administration (Consejos Transitorios de Administración Regional).
 Having dissolved Congress in the 1992 Peruvian constitutional crisis, Fujimori called an election for a Constitutional Assembly which drafted the 1993 Constitution.
 This new text included provisions for the creation of regions with autonomous, elected governments, but they were not carried out.
 A framework law on decentralization (Ley Marco de Descentralización) issued on January 30, 1998, confirmed the permanence of transitory councils, now under the supervision of the Ministry of the Presidency.

 Fujimori was forced to resign in November 2000 under accusations of authoritarianism, corruption, and human rights violations.
 After an interim government led by Valentín Paniagua, Alejandro Toledo was elected president for the 2001–2006 period on a platform that included creating regional governments.
 The new administration laid out the legal framework for the new administrative subdivisions in the Decentralization Bases Law (Ley de Bases de la Descentralización), issued on July 17, 2002, and the Organic Law of Regional Governments (Ley Orgánica de Gobiernos Regionales) issued on November 19, 2002.
 New regional governments were elected on November 20, 2002, one in each of the former departments and the former Constitutional Province (Provincia Constitucional) of Callao.
 The province of Lima, containing the capital, was excluded from the process; thus, it is not part of any region.

 In the 2002 elections, most regional governments went to parties in opposition, with twelve going to the APRA of Alan García and only one each to Possible Peru, the party of president Alejandro Toledo and ally Independent Moralizing Front of Fernando Olivera.
 The combination of a strong opposition and a weak government led to concerns about an impending political crisis.
 However, this did not turn out to be the case as the new regional governments were absorbed by local problems and showed little initiative in national politics.
 As the territorial circumscriptions that regional governments inherited from the former departments are considered too small, the Decentralization Bases Law provides for mergers between departments after a majority of the populations involved express their approval up to become a formal region.
 The first referendum of this kind was carried out on October 30, 2005, with the following proposals being put to the ballot: